Investment program in Parks Canada federal infrastructures

 - Barge dock: repair of the barge dock on the island side (2018-2019)

-- The visitor centre, located on the mainland, will be open to the public during the 2018 and 2019 summer seasons.
-Visitors can obtain tourist information from the centre and learn more about Parks Canada’s leadership in cultural resource conservation.
+- The visitor centre, located on the mainland, will be open to the public during the 2020 summer season.
+Visitors can obtain tourist information from the centre and learn about work in progress.

 *Please note that this is not an exhaustive list of infrastructure projects underway in Fort Lennox National Historic Site.
 Only projects that may impact visitors are listed.